leorami/Dev-Tunnel-Proxy/TROUBLESHOOTING.md

 # ✅ Correct: Consistent upstream format
 # Both configs should use identical upstream strings

+# Tip (🆕): If you use nginx variables for upstreams, grouping uses the variable name
+# as the base key (e.g., `$myapp_upstream`).
+Ensure related routes reference the same variable.
 ```

 **Routes missing from status entirely**: